Appdynamics/DevNet-Labs/labs/101-03-appd-brum/lab-exercise-01.md

 1. Check the lab prerequisites
 2. Create a browser application in the Controller
 3. Configure the browser agent injection settings
-4. Monitor and troubleshoot application issues - Part 1
+4. Monitor and troubleshoot Browser App issues - Part 1
-5. Monitor and troubleshoot application issues - Part 2
+5. Monitor and troubleshoot Browser App issues - Part 2

 ## Lab Virtual Machines